jbs-dev/01-graphQL/README.md

 ## Description

 This project is a personal profile page built using the GraphQL query language.
 The profile page dynamically displays user-specific data retrieved from a GraphQL endpoint.
-It also features an interactive UI with statistical graphs generated using SVG.
+It also features a UI with statistical graphs generated using SVG.

 ## Features